 Heropanti is the remake of the Telugu movie Parugu starring Allu Arjun in the lead role.
 Parugu is a beautiful film about the struggle of a sincere father and honor killings.
 The film never gets preachy and is entertaining.
 But the remake, Heropanti, as the name suggests, is about heroism.
 The film never bothers to care about what the father thinks and never cares about other characters.
 The hero always stands with a still popular for 90s kids in photo studios.
 Prakash Raj takes complete responsibility for acting while the lead actor is only bothered about one thing, Heroism.

 2. Son of Sardar

 Son of Sardar is the remake of the Telugu movie Maryada Ramanna starring Sunil in the lead role.
 Maryada Ramanna is the story of an ordinary guy who struggles for his life whereas Son of Sardar starts with the hero beating tens of guys with bare hands.
 No wonder a North Indian guy was saying that the film gets boring as soon as Ajay Devgan starts fearing for his life.
 This is what happens when filmmakers don’t understand the characterization and follow the regular song and fight sequence for hero entry.
 They showcased villains as buffoons in Son of Sardar.
 There is no seriousness in the film.
 The hero gets out of the home, chitchats with villains for a while, and then returns.
 Son of Sardar is too far from the actual story.

 1. Baaghi 2

-The problem with most of these remakes is unnecessary action scenes which spoiled the central theme of the films.
+The problem with most of these remakes is unnecessary action scenes that spoiled the central theme of the films.